Stage IV Bladder Cancer Then and Now (before Immunotherapy)

 The genomic sequencing of a patient’s tumor is another path to identifying a useful treatment.
 In Ahmad’s case, this was the only treatment that actually worked for him.
 This type of testing is more readily available than it was five years ago.
 In his case, the testing identified a drug normally given for kidney cancer or pancreatic cancer.
 He had a mutation that fewer than 10 percent of bladder cancer patients have.
 Genomic sequencing was cutting edge at the time and was not easy to obtain.

-Significant strides in just five years
+Significant strides for treating metastatic bladder cancer in just five years

 The treatment landscape for metastatic bladder cancer has changed significantly in the last five years.
 The statistics can still seem grim but the expansion of treatment options to include genomic sequencing and immunotherapies can only continue to provide more good news for patients.